crysstella/Object-Oriented-Application-Development/README.md

 # Object-Oriented-Application-Development
-This includes all projects from the Object-Oriented-Application-Development course at California State University Long Beach.
+This repository contains all projects from the **Object-Oriented Application Development** course at California State University, Long Beach.
+The projects in this course were implemented using Java.